getgrav/grav-learn/pages/05.advanced/03.debugging/docs.md

 ![](twig.png)

->>>> NOTE: There is an outstanding issue with Twig Macros and the Debug Bar.
-If you are using externally loaded Twig macros, you should disable debugging Twig with `debugger: twig: false`.

 ## Error Display

 Our new error display page provides detailed information, backtraces and even relevant code block.
 This helps to more quickly isolate, identify and resolve critical errors.